Dyson Micro 1.5KG vs V8

 Dyson Micro vs V8 ergonomics

-The clear winner between these two is the Micro, with a microscopic handle weight of just 0.85 kgs (or 1.87 lbs).
+The clear winner between these two is the Micro, with a remarkably light handle weight of just 0.85 kg (or 1.87 lbs).

-The Micro is the more ergonomic option, factoring in the push-button switch.
+The Micro is the more ergonomic option, taking into account the push-button switch.

 Its feather-lite steering is one of the best, and the more compact nozzle will fit in tighter zones.